-It will be led by Malcolm Huxter and co-led by Lisa Brown (see below for details).
+This retreat will be led by Malcolm Huxter and co-led by Lisa Brown (see below for details).

 The schedule will include:

-6:15 – 7.15am Optional morning yoga and yoga nidra with Lisa
+6:15 – 7.15am Morning yoga and yoga nidra with Lisa

 9.00 -10.30am Morning instruction and guidance /workshop session *